Wildlander-mod/Support/Docs/SSEFAQ.md

 [![img](https://camo.githubusercontent.com/72d29a1cda8ff5fa29f42ff8232ea890764cbae1c17344c50a8deea51645cf3c/68747470733a2f2f696d616765732d6578742d322e646973636f72646170702e6e65742f65787465726e616c2f4f506f423576314f734e516c3749315f592d2d636a3967527567553759734f4655536b47633234345753632f68747470732f692e6962622e636f2f4644504472666b2f446973636f72642d56504e2e706e67)](https://camo.githubusercontent.com/72d29a1cda8ff5fa29f42ff8232ea890764cbae1c17344c50a8deea51645cf3c/68747470733a2f2f696d616765732d6578742d322e646973636f72646170702e6e65742f65787465726e616c2f4f506f423576314f734e516c3749315f592d2d636a3967527567553759734f4655536b47633234345753632f68747470732f692e6962622e636f2f4644504472666b2f446973636f72642d56504e2e706e67)

+3.

-3. If that does not resolve the issue, try using a VPN service such as Cloudflare WARP or ProtonVPN.
+4. If that does not resolve the issue, try using a VPN service such as Cloudflare WARP or ProtonVPN.
 (Ultimate Skyrim is not affiliated with and does not endorse any specific VPN service.
 We does not provide user support for VPN services.
 Use at your own discretion.)

-4. If above fails then manually download the file using the following procedure:-
+5. If above fails then manually download the file using the following procedure:-

     1. Close wabbajack
-    2. Go [here](https://www.wabbajack.org/#/modlists/gallery) Find Wildlander in the list - then select Archive search in bottom right hand corner
-    3. Use the search bar in top right to find the mod(s) which fails to download automatically
-    4. Use the "link" icon next to the download to manually download the file(s) and copy into the downloads directory you specified when starting the wabbajack install process
+    2. Go [here](https://github.com/wabbajack-tools/mod-lists/blob/master/reports/wildlander/status.md) Find the failing mod in the list the link  next to the download to manually download the file(s) and copy into the downloads directory you specified when starting the wabbajack install process
-    5. Restart wabbajack - it will then proceed with the install
+    3. Restart wabbajack - it will then proceed with the install

 ----------